Discover a New World of Sound by Upgrading Your Headphones

 On the MDR V6s I feel like I can pick out each instrument easily.
 I even had to turn around to make sure goblins weren’t about to ambush me from behind.

-See ya then!
-Oh and by the way, if you have any stories about any of the headphones listed here then please leave your comments below.
+If you have any stories about any of the headphones listed here then please leave your comments below.
 I’m especially interested in hearing about anyone who has modified the MDRs with custom ear covers but all comments are welcome.